omf2097/wxomftools/README.md

-wxBKEditor
+wxOMFTools
 ==========

-wxBKEditor is a graphical One Must Fall 2097 .BK file editor.
+wxOMFTools is set of wxWidgets-based tools for modifying One Must Fall 2097 datafiles.

 Dependencies
 ------------

 * libShadowDive
-* wxWidgets 2.9
+* wxWidgets 3.0

 License
 -------
-wxBKEditor is developed under the MIT License.
+wxOMFTools is developed under the MIT License.
 Please read LICENSE for more information.